+a.
+Plagiarism

-- a.
-Plagiarism. - b.
-Cheating. - c.
-Copying. - d.
-Altering records/forgery. - e.
+- b.
+Cheating - c.
+Copying - d.
+Altering records/forgery - e.
 Accessing other users' email accounts or network storage accounts, or attempting to read, delete, copy, modify, or interfere with transferring or receiving electronic communications. - f.
-Other violations of the Acceptable Use policy (Board Policy #6214 and Regulation #6214R). - g.
+Other violations of the Acceptable Use Policy. - g.
 Defacing or damaging BOCES, school, class, library, or others' materials, work, or documents. - h.
 Taking exam, quiz, lab, or any other instructional questions, answers, or forms to further one or more students' grade or progress. - i.
-Assisting another student in any of the actions specified in Section VI(7).
+Assisting another student in any of the actions specified in Section VI (7).

 VII.
-HARASSMENT, BULLYING, AND DISCRIMINATION
+Harassment, Bullying, and Discrimination

 BOCES seeks to create an environment free of harassment, bullying, and discrimination, to foster civility in its schools and programs, and to prevent conduct which is inconsistent with its educational mission.
 BOCES therefore prohibits all forms of harassment and bullying of students by employees or other students on BOCES or school property and at BOCES functions.
 BOCES further prohibits discrimination against students, including, but not limited to, those acts based on a person's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender, gender identity or expression, or sex by BOCES employees or other students on BOCES property and at BOCES-sponsored functions that take place at locations off BOCES property.
-In addition, acts of harassment and/or bullying that occur off school property, where such acts create or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats or intimidation or abuse might reach school property, may be subject to discipline or other corrective action.
+In addition, acts of harassment and/or bullying that occur off BOCES/school property, where such acts create or would foreseeably create a risk of substantial disruption within the BOCES/school environment, where it is foreseeable that the conduct, threats or intimidation or abuse might reach BOCES/school property, may be subject to discipline or other corrective action.